amin-abbasi/fashion-cloud-cache-api/README.md

-# Micro-service Boilerplate
+# Cache API Test Project
-This is a micro-service boilerplate written with Typescript and implemented using [Node.js] (Express), [MongoDB] (Mongoose), [Redis], Jest, Socket.io and OpenAPI (Swagger).
+This is a cache-api project for fashion cloud company, written with Typescript and implemented using [Node.js] (Express), [MongoDB] (Mongoose), Jest, and OpenAPI (Swagger).
 You can use it to initiate your own server-side application.

-## [Name of the application] API
-Your can write your complete description about this app here...

 ### Prerequisites / Setting up for first time
 What you need to install before running this app